 Lunch at The Boathouse Bar KPT overlooking the River is a ten, especially when you can sit outside on the riverfront deck.
 See Kennebunkport’s best restaurants reviews.

-Depending on the tides, we highly recommend renting a kayak, SUP or canoe to go up River, ideally with an incoming tide, continue under the bridge toward Cape Arundel Golf Course (where the President plays) and beyond to picnic rocks.
+Depending on the tides, we highly recommend renting a kayak, SUP or canoe to go up River, ideally with an incoming tide, continue under the bridge toward Cape Arundel Golf Course (where former Presidents play) and beyond to picnic rocks.
 Time the tide right, just before high tide, and you can ride it inland and when the tide turns – you can ride it back toward the sea.
 That’s true luxury – letting nature give you a push paddling versus charging against the strong Maine tides.

 Drive out to Cape Porpoise, a traditional working pier, for stunning views of Goat Island Lighthouse, and continue on out to the best sand beach – Goose Rocks Beach for a walk.
 Rent a bike to cycle around the coastal roads, out Ocean Ave and to Cape Porpoise.